dnaneet/oscillator/README.md

 Note 29/07/2016:

 duffing_rp_v5.nb is a much more refined duffing oscillator simulation.
 It allows for clarity in multimode forcing, and the use of recurrence plots in quantifying the multimode forcing and their dissipation for a non zero damping term (when introduced into duffing osci equation).

+Note 30/07/2016:

+film.nb and film_v2.nb are *incomplete* versions of mathematica code that try to compare recurrence plots for cases with and w/out porosity to determine when they start differing from each other.
+As of 30/07/2016, the plot command within the Module is failing.